everythingBlackkk/Reverse_Shell/README.md

 # Reverse Shell Tool
 !
 Remote Attacker Tool

+## Alert!
+# The tool is now under development and we are working to activate it vigorously
 This is a remote attacker tool developed in Python that allows you to establish a connection with a victim machine over a network and execute various commands remotely.

 ## Victim Side Code